 This theme was not highlighted by painters of the Baroque era.
 For example, El Greco, Murillo, and Zubaran all made paintings of the Immaculate Conception, showing Mary as the beautiful woman of Revelation 12:1 “clothed with the sun and the moon under under her feet“, but no serpent under her feet as the text of Genesis 3:15 (Vulgate) used in the definition might have suggested.

 This way of depicting this mystery seems to have appeared in the West only after 1854, when a statue depicting Mary crushing the serpent’s head under her feet, commissioned by Pope Pius IX and designed by Luigi Poletti, was erected at the southern end of Piazza di Spagna in Rome.
-Every year on 8th December the Pope presents a wreath to honour at the statue with an officer of the Roman Fire Brigade climbing a ladder and putting it in place.
 It is this statue which has been the model for artists depicting the Immaculate Conception ever since.